 The building went unnoticed by the city, serving as a relic of a time long gone.
 It narrowly dodged being torn down in the 1970s but was saved by the women of the Delphinium Garden Club.
 It made it onto the National Registry of Historic Places in 1974.
 The building saw some use from the Garden Club, as well as other tenants, but it remained mostly vacant.

 Finally, local businesses raised enough money to revitalize the building in the 1980s.
 A few boutiques and tenants were able to move in.
 The Tacoma Bar and Grill moved into the first floor.
-Things were looking up.
-At its high point in the 1990s, about 40 tenants had set up shop in the Old City Hall.
-Yet, routine maintenance was neglected, and the building was once again falling into disrepair.
+Things were finally looking up.

 Restoration

 During the 2000s, the Old Tacoma City Hall was bought out by the Stratford Company.
 They had plans to turn the building into luxury condominiums.
 They evacuated the tenants by terminating their leases.
 Then the financial crisis of 2008 came along, and the Stratford Company was left high and dry.
-Add to the fact that a burst water pipe inundated the building with over 30,000 gallons of water that same year, causing mold and mildew to thrive in the damp, dark environment.
-The Old City Hall was beginning to look like a lost cause.

 Councilman David Boe to the rescue!
 With his office just across the street from the Old City Hall, David saw everything take place.
-Tired of standing by, he sprung into action, getting the media involved.
+Tired of standing by, he sprung into action, subsequently getting the media involved.
 In a series of legal moves, he forced the Stratford Company to either fix the building or get foreclosed on.
 They did the necessary renovations and sold the Old Tacoma City Hall for $3.5 million.

 Today, the Old City Hall is still pretty empty, but that’s going to change soon.
 SURGE Tacoma occupies the building, and they have plans to once again turn it into a multi-use building.
 They’re set on attracting several businesses and companies to rent out space, as well as setting aside a few spaces for residential use.
-They plan on opening up the Old City Hall by 2023.

 Suicide of Edward Hatherton

-The Old Tacoma City Hall was designed and built by a local architecture firm called Haverton and McIntosh.
-Edward Haverton, who assumed the role of the lead architect, was previously the City Architect of San Francisco.
-He later left his post and moved to Tacoma, where he met Australian architect Colin McIntosh.
-Together they founded their own practice and designed several buildings in and around Tacoma.
+The Old Tacoma City Hall was designed and built by a local architecture firm called Hatherton and McIntosh.
+Edward Hatherton, who assumed the role of the lead architect, was previously the City Architect of San Francisco.

-In 1896, just three years after the completion of the Tacoma City Hall, Haverton went missing.
+In 1896, just three years after the completion of the Tacoma City Hall, Hatherton went missing.
 Considering that the city’s financial situation had cost him some serious losses, many speculated that he had committed suicide.
 This was confirmed when his body was found a week later.

 Phantom Pranksters of Old Tacoma City Hall